kengraf/unh-it718-k8s/README.md

 ```

 ```
-# Generate load in a separate terminal
+# Generate load in a separate terminal, it will take a minute or two to fully scale up and down.
 kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 1; do wget -q -O- http://hpa-example/dowork; done"
 ```